amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/Docs/vmx_installation_instructions.md

 8. Wait a moment for the S3 URL to update, then select **Next**
 9. Provide a name for the stack, such as `VMX-MyInstanceName`
 10. **Complete the parameters** using the information that you have gathered.
+  - **NOTE:** Section 1 is required for all deployments.
+Sections 2 & 3 are used for specific deployment models.
+You only need to complete the
 11. Once the parameters are complete, choose **Next**
-  - **NOTE:** In Service Cloud Voice deployments, it is normal to see a warning on the next page, Configure stack options
+  - **NOTE:** In Service Cloud Voice bundle deployments, it is normal to see a warning on the next page, Configure stack options
 12. Scroll to the bottom and select **Next**
 13. Scroll to the bottom, select the boxes to **acknowledge that IAM resources will be created**
 14. Select **Create Stack**
-15. The deployemnt will take 8 - 10 minutes.
+15. The deployment will take 5-10 minutes.
 During this time, multiple nested stacks will be deployed.
 Once the main stack shows **CREATE_COMPLETE**, you are ready to proceed.

 ## Assign a test number
 1. Login to the Amazon Connect administration interface